DamianZaremba/toolforge-toolforge-deploy/README.md

 ## Expected development flow

 Note that the user does not need to write the image tag anywhere, only care about the chart version.

-Every chart version is bound to it's own image tag.
+Every chart version is bound to its own image tag.

 ![created using draw.io](docs/component_cd_flow.png)